annapiter/earthquake-insurance-analysis/README.md

 # 🌍 Earthquake Insurance Risk Analysis in California

-> County-level geospatial risk model for earthquake insurance in California.
-> Combines seismic data, housing vulnerability, and insurance coverage to highlight underinsured regions.

 ## 📌 Project Objective

-This project analyzes earthquake activity and insurance-relevant risk factors across California counties.
-The primary goal is to identify high-risk regions and provide actionable insights to support insurance pricing models, underwriting, and risk assessment — with particular relevance for companies like **AAA Insurance**.
+This project analyzes earthquake activity and risk-relevant property indicators across California counties.
+The goal is to identify high-risk, underinsured regions and deliver actionable insights for **real estate analytics**, **insurance modeling**, and **PropTech applications** — supporting pricing strategy, risk communication, and public resilience planning.

+It is especially relevant for organizations working in:
+- **PropTech** and real estate investment platforms
+- **Insurance and catastrophe modeling firms** (e.g., AAA, CoreLogic, Hippo)
+- **Public sector** and resilience-focused data initiatives

 ---

 ## 🔍 Key Questions

-* Which counties in California are most vulnerable to earthquakes?
+* Which California counties face the greatest earthquake hazard?
-* Where do high-magnitude earthquakes most frequently occur?
+* Where do strong earthquakes occur most frequently?
-* How does seismic risk align with regional demographics or housing data?
+* How does seismic risk intersect with regional demographics and housing?
-* Which regions may warrant premium adjustments or expanded coverage?
+* Which counties may warrant premium adjustments or coverage expansion?
-* Is it possible to develop a predictive model for estimating earthquake damage risk or potential insurance claims?
+* Can we predict take-up gaps and quantify underinsurance exposure?

 ---